konrad-jamrozik/droidmate/README.md

 * downloading them from Google Play Store, e.g. by using http://apk-dl.com/
 * copying the artificial apk fixtures coming from DroidMate, that can be found in `./dev/droidmate/projects/core/src/test/resources/fixtures/apks` after DroidMate was successfully built.
 Their sources are available in the `./dev/apk-fixtures-src` project.

+## Troubleshooting Mac OS problems

+##### Problem: Missing rt.jar from JDK 1.6

+In Mac OS The structure of Java JDK 1.6 is different to the later versions in that it doesn't have a directory "jre/lib" that contains "rt.jar" - instead "rt.jar" is called "classes.jar" and is found within the directory 1.6.0.jdk/Contents/Classes.
+This is due to the fact that the only way to use SE 6 on Mac OS is to use an Apple variant of the SDK i.e. https://support.apple.com/kb/DL1572?locale=en_US

+There is no Mac OS download available on the Oracle site, due to SE 6 being a core component of OS X Mavericks.

+###### Workaround

+Simply make a "jre/lib" directory within java home and symlink "rt.jar" within it to "classes.jar."

 # Working with DroidMate code base